barumau/panlingue/eng/filsof.md

-# Philosophy of Pandunia
+# Philosophy of Panlingue

-Pandunia is meant to be a simple language that brings people together.
+Panlingue is meant to be a simple language that brings people together.
 It follows the principles of language neutrality.

 Language neutrality means that in an ideal situation: